Best Anti-Aging Cream for Men

 Alpha hydroxy acids (AHAs)

 AHAs are a group of chemical exfoliants that work to remove dead skin cells and make way for new, fresh cells on your epidermis.
 The difference between an AHA and a retinoid (like retinol) is that AHAs also draw new moisture into the skin, helping to keep it hydrated on the epidermis’s surface.
-However, using AHAs regularly can make your skin more vulnerable to UV damage.
+However, using AHAs regularly can make your skin more vulnerable to UV damage (but this shouldn't be an issue if you're wearing appropriate sunscreen).
 Three common AHAs include lactic acid, glycolic acid, and citric acid.

 Beta hydroxy acids (BHAs)